igorsmasc/ManagementApp/README.md

 # Management-App
-My(JPBandeira) frind have a clothing store, and I ofer for him and I offered a system to control your store.
+My(JPBandeira) frind have a clothing store, and I offered for him a system to control your store.
 Managing your sales and inventory.

 ## Participant
 - AlbertoParente